genomic-medicine-sweden/jasen/README.md

 The QC data is aggregated in a web service CDM (repo coming) and the cgMLST is visualized using a web service cgviz that is combined with [graptetree](https://github.com/achtman-lab/GrapeTree) for manipulating trees (repo coming).

+## Tips

+It is recommended that you use latest versions of software tools, however if you are running an older version of Singularity and you get an error `FATAL: could not open image JASEN/container/*.sif: image format not recognized!` check the permissions set on image `*.sif`.
+Make sure you have the permission to execute it.